What Is The Difference Between Web And Sheetfed Printing?

 What is Sheetfed Printing?

-Sheetfed printing is a very common method in the UK, and we use this process.
+Sheetfed printing is a very common method in the UK, and it is one that we use.

-As the name would suggest the paper passes through the press as a sheet.
+As the name suggests the paper passes through the press as an individual sheet.
+Depending on the size of the press, each sheet can have up to 16 A4 pages on it.
+The upper side of each sheet has ink applied for each of the four colours (CMYK).
+After this first pass, the half-printed sheets are flipped over and then reloaded onto the press to have the lower side printed.
 Some sheetfed printing presses can print both sides of the sheet in a single pass.
-This is thanks to a process called perfecting which is not to be confused with perfect binding!
+This is thanks to a process called perfecting (not to be confused with perfect binding!).
 A perfecting press usually has between 8 and 10 ink units.
 The sheet is printed with CMYK on one side before it is flipped over in the middle of the press to have the lower side of the sheet then printed CMYK.

 Depending on the press and the inks used there may be a drying period required before the sheets can be prepared for finishing.
 If the ink is not UV and not dried with UV lamps, then a very fine powder is applied to each sheet to prevent them from sticking together while the ink dries over a few hours.